K-12 Outreach Committee

 Tyler is a seventh year graduate student and he works with Professor Brad Shelton.
 Tyler studies non-commutative algebra and combinatorial topology.
 In general, Tyler is working to identify relationships between the fields of algebra and geometry.
 In his spare time, Tyler enjoys running, lifting weights, spending time with family and friends, and sampling local food and beverages.

 AJ is a sixth year graduate student working with Vadim Vologodsky.
 He studies algebraic geometry.
 A subject once described to him as "two cool subjects combined into a single awesome one."
 His main research objective is describing the properties of geometric shapes by algebraic equations.
 He was born and raised in central Florida and enjoys things like scuba diving, fish, alligators, beaches and swamps.
 Since moving to Oregon he's grown to enjoy rain and waterfalls as well.
 He also has been know to perform Shakespeare and make art out of vinyl records.

 With the Science Factory, the K-12 Outreach committee organized a math program for girls in grades 4-6 on Saturday, May 10.
 The girls participated in activities involving cryptography (the Caesar Cipher and Route Cipher), multilinks (exploring patterns), the Mobius strip, and the Towers of Hanoi.

 - Science Outreach Program

 - Oregon Young Scholars Program

 - Summer Academy to Inspire Learning

-Please email Tyler if you have questions about these opportunities or suggestions for this list.
+Please email Janelle if you have questions about these opportunities or suggestions for this list.